 The bottom line: It’s home-grown, home-baked and home-roasted at this Greenwich shrine to all things craft.

 This corner spot is not large, but it is very popular with customers of every age and many nationalities.
 Seats with a view of the covered market are the ones to grab.
-Federation buys its beans – a bespoke espresso blend and a single estate special – from small London roaster Campbell & Syme.
+Federation buys its beans – a bespoke espresso blend and a single estate special – from small Margate roaster Curve.
 They also sell coffee-related hardware including Aeropress machines and hand-grinders.
-To eat, there’s a range of baked goods, pasties, sandwiches and fritters, some coming from nearby Salon Brixton.
+To eat, there’s a range of baked goods, pasties and sandwiches from an ever-changing host of local suppliers.
 Service is friendly and there’s a real neighbourhood atmosphere here.
 For that, and for the location, Federation is top-drawer.

 The bottom line: A hugely popular spot in Brixton Village market, buzzing and jolly.